openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/object_detection/object_detection.rst

 ================

 Object detection is a computer vision task where it's needed to locate objects, finding their bounding boxes coordinates together with defining class.
-The input is an image, and the output is a pair of coordinates for bouding box corners with the number of class for each detected object.
+The input is an image, and the output is a pair of coordinates for bouding box corners and a class number for each detected object.

 The common approach to building object detection architecture is to take a feature extractor (backbone), that can be inherited from the classification task.
 Then goes a head that calculates coordinates and class probabilities based on aggregated information from the image.